Polymer/old-docs-site/faq.md

 Also remember that you can access the light DOM as the element's normal children (i.e. `this.children`, or other accessors).
 The difference with this approach is that it's the entire set of *potentially* distributed nodes; not those actually distributed.

-#### How do I manage JavaScript dependencies to prevent 1000 copies of library X? {#loadlibs}

-There is no way to guarantee sharing and deduping in the general case.
-However, if you have a library of components that use a library, they can all import a "library.html" file that loads that library.
-[HTML Imports](/platform/html-imports.html) will de-dupe the import based on it's fully qualified path.

-If multiple libraries want to share a dependency, they will have to agree on a system.
-Feature detection, or an agreed upon common location for a 'jquery.html' file in a CDN, etc.

 #### Can I use the `constructor` attribute without polluting the global namespace? {#constructorattr}